 Thorns can also be painful, dysfunctional relationships.
 We have all had a few of those.
 There were times in my youth I know was thoughtless and difficult and a thorn in the sides of some people.
 I hope to this day God healed people who were hurt by my choices, my words, my reactions, and my sin.
 I believe there are also times when we try our best to be loving and kind and are still a person who is a trigger or a thorn to someone.
 In those cases it may be our personality, our character, our faith, or our experiences that causes someone to experience emotional pain by simply knowing us.
 It is hard to be in those situations, but it helps to remember that ultimately the pain they experience is due to past trauma, broken relationships, or because it brings to the surface negative beliefs and insecurities.

 I know I personally was an unwilling thorn in some of my relationships to people I cared deeply about.
-It was as if just my presence could hurt others.
+It was as if just my presence could hurt them.
 In one relationship, it was my faith that drove the person away.
 In one relationship, it was the fact that I had five children and the other person couldn't conceive.
 It hurt my heart that the prick of the thorn was felt every time she saw me with my children and she had to continue reconciling God's sovereignty and her desire to have children.
 Another friend who had lost three babies actually shared with me that seeing me with my last baby was like a thorn in her side.
 I hated that her just seeing me with my baby hurt her, but thankfully she recognized the thorn as a sign she needed to continue processing unresolved grief, allowing us to remain friends until she passed away.
 For another, it was my spiritual gifts that drove a wedge in a relationship, triggering insecurities in a very gifted person.
 Ironically, when I chose to enter recovery for an eating disorder, it was my healing that at first became a thorn in my sweet husband's side.
-As I got healthier, our relationship was thrown off balance and my husband had to reconnect with a wife who now had a voice, thoughts, and opinions of her own, which challenged his distorted view of the oneness to which God called us when we married.
+As I got healthier, our relationship was thrown off balance and my husband had to reconnect with a wife who now had a voice, a wife who could think for herself, and a wife who expressed opinions of her own, which challenged his distorted view of the oneness to which God called us when we married.

 At times I hated the feeling of unintentionally being a thorn in others' sides.
 At one point, I wrestled long and hard with God over that whole concept, grieving the discomfort and brokenness we experienced.
 I didn't want to be the source of pain and just wanted God to surround me with people who would love me for me and let us all enjoy the warm fuzzy feelings of relationships as I imagined them to be.
 Over time I accepted that being a thorn in another's side is a part of the iron sharpening iron sanctification process that God uses to grow His character in us.
 Maybe He intentionally brings certain people together who sharpen each other--and yes sharpening and pricking are painful, but they are both directed and carried out by a God whose love knows no end.

 In the middle of processing these things called thorns with friends, I realized that God used those relationships, over which I wrestled, to plop me in the middle of a ministry in which I, and those who serve with me, have to be willing to be thorns in the sides of women, many of whom are struggling and/or who have been victimized.
-As much as they want to get healthy when pain is triggered or fear rises, we find ourselves having to firmly resist their persistent attempts to draw us into the unhealthy, ungodly, and self-defeating systems of denial and dysfunction formed in the past in response to trauma and pain they endured.
-But it is so necessary for us to be willing to be the thorn that will prick them to help them move out of denial and self-protection so God can heal their pain and they can fulfill the calling of God on their lives to love well.
+As much as they want to get healthy when pain is triggered or fear rises, we find ourselves having to firmly resist their persistent attempts to draw us into the unhealthy, ungodly, and self-defeating systems of denial and dysfunction formed in the past in response to their trauma and pain.
+But it is so necessary for us to be willing to be the thorn that will prick them to help them move out of denial and self-protection so God can heal their pain and they can fulfill the calling of God on their lives to love both God and others well.

 I also realized our ministry itself is a bit of a thorn in our church's side.
 Every year when we advertise groups, at least a third of our women are reminded of pain they are stuffing and the stories they are denying.
 Some are reminded of the shame they hide that was inflicted on them through abuse or of the shame that was self-induced by hiding sinful or self-deprecating behaviors they use to numb.
 We are a thorn in the sides of people who sit in church satisfied with surface relationships and mask wearing, because we get real and women walk out who will never again be willing to put on a mask, deny their stories, and be content with fake relationships.
 We are a thorn to those who have mistreated, abused, or contributed to the abuse of victims because we remind them that they inflicted pain on others.
 We are probably even a thorn to our leadership who are reminded that at least one third of our women in our church have been victimized and that how they act, speak, and react to wounded women, whom they most likely will not even be able to identify, will either cause secondary wounding or promote healing.